nrok47/BudgetTrack.github.io/README.md

 ### Adding an Activity

-1. Click the "เพิ่ม" (Add) button in the header.
+1. Click the "เพิ่ม" (Add) button in the header
 2. Fill in details:
    - Name
    - Group